dtredger/dtredger.github.io/_posts/2014-03-23-generative-music.md

 * A **_Sound Font_** to actually play the MIDI file (you can chose which instrument).
 I've included an open-source piano in the repo: there are tons of instrument options out there.

+The most up-to-date code is in the `feature/csv_readings` branch.